ERF: Energy Research and Forecasting Model: Numerical Methodology

-To enforce the anelastic constraint in each Runge-Kutta stage, we first perform the update in time, without considering the constraint, to define a provisional velocity field---e.g., $\mathbf{u}^{*,*}$ in the first stage $\mathbf{u}^{n+1,*}$ in the second.
+We note this is the same scheme employed by the PyCLES solver in \cite{PresselEtAl2015}.
+To enforce the anelastic constraint in each Runge-Kutta stage, we first perform the update in time without considering the constraint to define a provisional velocity field---e.g., $\mathbf{u}^{*,*}$ in the first stage $\mathbf{u}^{n+1,*}$ in the second.
 This update explicitly solves Equation~\ref{eq:mom} using a lagged pressure pertubation, $p^{\prime}$.
 After the update, we project the velocity field by solving, e.g., in the case of the first Runge-Kutta stage,

 and setting

 An analogous procedure is followed in the second RK step.
 ERF provides several options for solving the Poisson equation: geometric multigrid, Fast Fourier Transforms (FFTs) and preconditioned GMRES.